-Back to School!
-How to Prepare Your Kid’s for Their First Day
+How to Prepare Your Kids for their First Day Back To School

 With summer coming to an end and back-to-school season right around the corner, there’s no better time to prepare your kids for their first day back in the classroom.
 In these times, there may be heightened anxiety surrounding both in-person and online education options.

 Many parents are concerned about their child’s physical and mental health, socialization skills, and even their ability to manage challenging curriculums.
 If you are experiencing similar worries, you are not alone.
 We have pulled together a few tips to help get you and your family in the best position to tackle the new school year and prepare your kids for their first day of school.

 - Communicating with your children on a regular basis creates a space where they feel comfortable to voice their opinions and concerns.
 It’s also the best way to understand how they are truly coping with the approaching school year.

 - Set aside time each night to listen and converse with your kids about their day, allowing them to express themselves with no judgment.
 When sitting down for a meal together, initiate a conversation using some relaxed conversation starters that get the dialogue flowing.

 - Leave all electronic devices turned off or in another room so that everyone is present, engaged and the conversation goes uninterrupted.